 Preparing for the Domestic Adoption Cost

-Pre-parenthood, many of us have had the benefit of spending our money on just ourselves and are able to cut out expensive lattes, shopping trips, and less dining out.
+Pre-parenthood, many of us have had the benefit of spending our money on just ourselves and can cut out expensive lattes, shopping trips, and less dining out.
 Going ahead and doing these things during your adoption journey are a good way to start putting money aside to help with your costs.

 You’ll also be examining your finances and your worth as you go through the home study, so now is the time to get realistic about your debt, spending, and making a financial plan that will benefit you for a long time to come.
 If you have questions that you don’t have the answers to, it is in your best interest to speak to a financial planner (and because you’ll need to consider life insurance, etc., potentially depending on your state and agency’s requirements, you might want to find someone who is licensed to help you with all of that.)